 All forms of drug dealing in Texas fall under the charge of manufacture or delivery of drugs.
 There is a distinct difference between manufacture and delivery of a controlled substance versus possession of drugs, which is evident by the severity of the punishment.
+At PCS Bail Bonds, we can help you get bail for drug delivery charges in Texas.
+We have been providing Fort Worth bail bonds for over 20 years, so we know how to make the process as simple as possible for you.

 Criminal Penalties for Drug Delivery in Texas

 Transporting drugs is just as serious of a crime as making and selling them to the public.
-When you transport drugs, knowingly or otherwise, you can face a criminal charge in the State of Texas.
+When you transport drugs, knowingly or otherwise, you can face criminal charges in the State of Texas.
 It can be hard to prove, but if you can convince the court that you unknowingly transported illegal drugs, you may be acquitted of any charges.
 Police may catch you delivering drugs using an undercover officer, by conducting surveillance on an exchange, or by getting a confidential informant to testify in court.

 In Texas, controlled substances are divided into five penalty groups, plus a marijuana category—penalties depend on the type of drug, and how much you’ve delivered.
 Drugs from each group include cocaine, LSD, ecstasy, Xanax, and compounds containing dionine.
 Marijuana has its own category and is sometimes treated a little more lightly compared to other categories.

-Drug Delivery Bail Bonds in Texas
+Bail for Drug Delivery Charges in Fort Worth, Texas